artemTolmachev/artemTolmachev/README.md

 ### I’m Frontend Developer
 - 🔭 I like to write code
-- 🌱 I’m currently learning React.js and Javascript
+- 🌱 I’m working with React.js and Javascript
 - 🤔 I’m  looking for a job in IT company

 ### Conect with me: